Clinical Resources for Intrathecal Analgesia

 - PACC international recommendations (first, second, third-line therapies)

-- Morphine dosing guidelines with conversion formulas (oral to IT)
+- Morphine dosing references from the literature, with conversion formulas (oral to IT)

 - Local anesthetics (ropivacaine, bupivacaine) for neuropathic pain